 He has given expert commentary in both English and Spanish on several media outlets, including Al Jazeera English, Telemundo, NPR Capitol Radio, and AmericaTeve.
 He has given talks at CSULB, CSUB, Columbia University, several World Affairs Council chapters, as well as women's and Latino educational organizations in Southern California.

-Nathan holds a Master of International Affairs from Columbia University and speaks Spanish, Iranian Persian, German, and Italian.
-Once in a blue moon he is an amateur composer of chamber and orchestral music.
+Nathan holds a Master of International Affairs from Columbia University and he recently completed his Ph.D. in political science at the University of California, Los Angeles.
+He speaks Spanish, Iranian Persian, German, and Italian, and once in a blue moon is an amateur composer of chamber and orchestral music.

 Artificial Borders and Mass Violence: How Colonial Legacies Fuel Ethnic and Religious Strife